dgc-network/coliving-dashboard/README.md

 # Coliving Service Provider Dashboard

 ## Summary
-Coliving Service Provider Dashboard allows users to register content nodes and discovery providers, view their registered services & which ones are out date, and explore all coliving services.
+Coliving Service Provider Dashboard allows users to register content nodes and discovery nodes, view their registered services & which ones are out date, and explore all coliving services.